About the Campus Food Pantry

 The U.S. Department of Agriculture (USDA) defines food insecurity as a lack of consistent access to enough food for an active, healthy life.

 Low food security is described as reduced quality, variety, and desirability of diet, but quantity of food intake and normal eating patterns are not substantially disrupted.
-Very low food security is when eating patterns are disrupted and food intake is reduced to lack of money or other resources for food.
+Very low food security is when eating patterns are disrupted and food intake is reduced due to lack of money or other resources for food.
 Essentially, food insecurity can be explained as either reducing the quality or quantity of food due to lack of resources.

 Hunger can be considered a potential consequence of food insecurity that, because of prolonged, involuntary lack of food, results in discomfort, illness, weakness, or pain that goes beyond the usual uneasy sensation.